scidsg/project-info/hushline/Docs/terms-and-definitions.md

 _**Note 4 to entry:** Action to deal with a whistleblower’s wrongdoing, performance, or management, unrelated to their role in whistleblowing, is not detrimental conduct for this document._

 _**Note 5 to entry:** Other relevant interested parties can include prospective or perceived whistleblowers, relatives, associates of a whistleblower, persons who have provided support to a whistleblower, and any person involved in a whistleblowing process, including a legal entity._

-## Corrective Action
-action to eliminate the cause of a nonconformity  and to prevent recurrence

-_**Note 1 to entry:** This constitutes one of the common terms and core definitions of the harmonized structure for ISO management system standards._

-## Continual Improvement
-recurring activity to enhance performance

-_**Note 1 to entry:** This constitutes one of the common terms and core definitions of the harmonized structure for ISO management system standards._

 **Documented Information**
 information required to be controlled and maintained by an organization  and the medium on which it is contained